Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Einstein deformation theory of asymptotically complex hyperbolic metrics

 fails to be injective.
 Intuitively, the set $\Sigma_P$ of indicial roots is such that any solution of $Pu=0$ is expected to behave asymptotically like $u\sim u_0e^{-sr}$ for some $s\in\Sigma_P$ and a section $u_0$ over $S^{2n-1}$.

 For the formal adjoint operator $P^*\colon\Gamma(F)\to\Gamma(E)$, we can show that

-The number $2n$ here should be understood as the twice the borderline weight of being in the $L^2$ space.
-(See also Lee \cite{Lee-06}*{Proposition 4.4} for the AH case, in which the ``weight of the tensor bundle'' appears in the formula just because the value of the parameter $s$ is shifted.)
+The number $2n$ here can be understood as the twice the borderline weight of being in the $L^2$ space.
+(See also Lee \cite{Lee-06}*{Proposition 4.4} for the AH case, in which the ``weight of the tensor bundle'' appears in the formula because of a slight difference in the definition of indicial roots.)
 In particular, when $P$ is formally self-adjoint, then the indicial roots appear symmetrically about the line $\re s=n$.
 In this case,

 is called the \emph{indicial radius} of $P$.
 Now we can formulate the following proposition.